thinkzone.wlonk.com

 The KML Page - SolarSystem.kml.php

 This KML URL generates a KML file with the planet orbits to be applied to a map.
-You may reference this URL live or use it to download a KML file that you keep.
+You may reference this URL live or save this page to download a KML file.

 Examples: